TosbackCgusBridge-Bot/CGUs-versions/Ubuntu/Terms of Service.md

 Further reading

+*   Announcing The Canonical Distribution of Kubernetes 1.5.1 ›
-*   Get 50% Off Linux Foundation Training And Certification ›
+*   Get 50% off Linux Foundation training and certification ›
 *   Research: Consumers are terrible at updating their connected devices ›
 *   Webinar: 2017 – what’s in store for IoT? ›
-*   snapd 2.18: the snap command strikes back ›